Foundations of Art

 Teaches drawing, design, and 3-dimensional art, which may include: perspective, painting, portraiture, still life, color theory, clay and sculpture.
 Students develop awareness of elements of art.
 Incorporates art history, production, criticism and aesthetics.Exploring Art

-Creative Art Media is a second level, visual art course, where students will apply and expand upon previous knowledge from Foundations of Art.
+Creative Arts Media is a second level, visual art course, where students will apply and expand upon previous knowledge from Foundations of Art.
 Students will utilize the principles of design to creatively explore various arts media.
-Arts media will include, but not limited to, advance drawing techniques, figure drawing, pottery, color theory, painting, and sculpture.
+Arts media will include, but not be limited to, advanced drawing techniques, figure drawing, pottery, color theory, painting, and sculpture.
 A key component of this course is student-driven, creative, problem solving.
-This class will produce an intermediate portfolio preparing students for the upper-level courses, such as: Art Major I, Sculpture, and Art III.
+This class will produce an intermediate portfolio preparing students for the upper-level courses, such as: Art Major and Sculpture.
 The prerequisite course is Foundations of Art.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Core and Common core Standards.

 Students will learn additive, subtractive and manipulative methods of overall sculpture with a variety of methods, techniques and mediums.
 Once Sculpture is completed, students can pursue any higher level art classes, including AP Studio Art as a 3D Design student- pending teacher recommendations and qualifying grades of an A or B in Sculpture).
 Prerequisites: Foundations of Art and Creative Arts Media.